kvp7206/uGFX/demos/modules/gwin/widgets/readme.txt

 Note that you will need to include the drivers into your project makefile for whichever inputs you decide to use.

-Note that you need to link to the math library.
-Add -lm to your library paths in your Makefile.